Smart Scale vs Regular Scale: The Ultimate 2026 Guide

 • Advanced metrics: Track body fat, muscle mass, BMI, and hydration levels

-• App connectivity: Sync data via Bluetooth or Wi-Fi for long-term tracking
+• App connectivity: Sync data via Bluetooth or Wi-Fi for long-term tracking and trend charts

-• Multiple users: Automatically recognizes different family members
+• Multiple users: Automatically recognizes different family members and stores separate profiles

 When a Regular Scale Is the Better Option